Replacement Kitchen Doors and Worktops Costs

 £450

-How Much Does it Cost to Replace Kitchen Cabinet Doors?
+How Much Does Replacing Kitchen Cabinet Doors Cost?

-The cost of replacing kitchen cupboard doors can vary substantially depending on the number you choose to have replaced.
+The cost of replacing kitchen cabinet doors can vary substantially depending on the number you choose to have replaced.

-The prices given refer to the cost of replacing entire cupboards which is substantially more than say if you simply need kitchen cupboards doors replacement work.
+The prices given refer to the cost of replacing entire cupboards, which is substantially more than say if you simply need kitchen cupboard doors replaced.

 Looking for some kitchen inspiration?
 Take a read of our kitchen inspiration guide.

-I have some kitchen cupboard doors which are starting to look a bit worse for wear.
-It’s had some basic water damage which have turned created a few dark patches (from some leaks of the sink above).
-Should I replace these doors or are they possible to clean up, repair & repaint?
-If I can repaint them, what types of paint are best to use?
+I have some kitchen cupboard doors which are starting to look a bit worse for wear (water damage has created a few dark patches).
+Should I replace these doors, or is it possible to clean up, repair, and repaint them?

 Supply Only Costs